AgentCreator/Pytisto/README.md

 **with the third benchmark you may get vastly different results.
 I have no idea why, but sometimes it is 8.238 s and 9.124 s, and sometimes it is 13.237 s and 15.197 s.*

+# How to get started?
+- clone this repo to the project you want to use it in.
+- make a new file for tests (like ```tests.py```)
+- that's it! you can start by copying the tutorial and enjoying